 Yes, but it is not that straight forward and requires quite a high bar to obtain what is known as a Legal Services Order.
 Whether or not such an application can/should be made will depend on a number of factors, not least the incomes of the parties, ability to pay and whether or not there are any other options available – such as bank/lender borrowing or family assistance.

 We offer a fixed fee which includes the court costs.
 Matters relating to children and finances are billed separately.
 This is charged at our usual hourly rate and we will discuss the cost estimate with you at our initial meeting.
 Click to find out more about managing and paying your legal costs.

-Either Ian Davies or Laura Parker will be the person responsible for your matter throughout.
+They will be responsible for your matter throughout.
 You will not be passed on to anyone else, other than for routine administrative matters.
-You can contact Ian and Laura by telephone or email or you can contact their legal assistant Jeanette by email at firstname.lastname@example.org or telephone 01608 686590.
+You can contact Ian by telephone on 01608 686590 or email or you can email the family law team to arrange your confidential conversation.